massimocaprinali/cloud-foundry-public/how-to/setting-up-your-ibm-cloud-environment/org-structure.md

 <!-- This file is reused in the CF Public subcollection. -->

-To design an environment that uses {{site.data.keyword.Bluemix_notm}} Public, {{site.data.keyword.Bluemix_dedicated_notm}} or any combination, you can use the following organization architectures:
+To design an environment that uses {{site.data.keyword.cloud_notm}} Public, {{site.data.keyword.Bluemix_dedicated_notm}} or any combination, you can use the following organization architectures:

 * Single-organization: Consider this architecture if you require the same set of users to access resources that are available anywhere in the organization.
 * Multi-organization: Consider this architecture if you require isolation between different environments.